 Luang Prabang a beautiful city in northern Laos is one of our favorite places in the world.
-Not only is the entire town a UNESCO World Heritage Site, its is full of Buddhist temples, French colonial architecture, waterfalls, markets.
-Here are the best things to do in Luang Prabang:
+Not only is the entire town a UNESCO World Heritage Site, its is full of Buddhist temples, French colonial architecture, waterfalls, markets and more!
+There are surprisingly many things to do in this small city, but here are the best things to do in Luang Prabang:

 Kuang Si Falls

 Kuang Si Falls is a spectacular multi-tier waterfall outside of Luang Prabang.
 Water from these falls flows into numerous turquoise pools locals and visitors use as swimming holes.
 The water is clean and refreshing (read: chilly) but definitely worth taking a dip.
 For the more adventure-inclined, look for the rope swing to fulfill your Tarzan fantasies.
 Picnic tables and wooden huts to change into swimming gear are conveniently located nearby.